Portsmouth, VA Truck Accident Lawyer

 Truck drivers have the responsibility to operate massive commercial vehicles safely.
 Portsmouth has more than its share of large trucks especially those serving the posts like Portsmouth International Terminal.
 This means they must follow all the rules of the road as well as special regulations for the trucking industry, called the Federal Motor Carrier Safety Regulations.
 When they fail to follow these rules, they can make errors that lead to serious, if not fatal, injuries.
 If you or a loved one were hurt because of a negligent truck driver, you have the right to seek a recovery and compensation for your injuries.

-However, getting fair compensation for an accident involving an 18-wheeler or big rig can be difficult.
+However, getting fair compensation for an accident involving an 18-wheeler or a tractor-trailer can be difficult.
 A Portsmouth, VA truck accident lawyer could walk you through the process and keep you informed every step of the way.
 By working with a seasoned injury attorney from Cooper Hurley Injury Lawyers, you can put your claim in the hands of a firm with a track record of success.

 Liability Issues in a Portsmouth, VA 18-Wheeler Crash Claim

 Negligence is typically the basis of a truck accident claim.
 Negligence can be characterized as the failure of a truck driver to do something they should have done.
 When this causes a bodily injury, the responsible party may be liable for damages.